yashdeep-rai/MindBridge/README.md

 # MindBridge
-MindBridge helps yu to track your mental health and assess it .
+MindBridge helps you to track your mental health and assess it .